-1.3.1 The guidance starts in Chapter 2 with addressing the relevant MARPOL Annex VI regulations.
-It underlines the requirements on $SO_X$ and ECAs.
+- 1.3.1 Chapter 2 addresses the relevant MARPOL Annex VI regulations.
+It underlines the requirements on SO_X and ECAs.
 It includes critical elements as regulations fuel changeover, required documentation, sampling and testing, equivalents and fuel availability.
-Chapter 3 focusses on the Med $SO_X$ ECA.
-It underlines the background of the designation, the expected environmental benefits, area of application and entry into force.

-1.3.2 Chapter 4 identifies the national actions to become a Party to MARPOL Annex VI, which are necessary to ensure consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SOX ECA.
-It underlines the IMO Procedure for Ratification and the need to incorporate the provisions in national legislation.

-1.3.3 Chapter 5 focusses on the needed national domestic legislation and related actions as the designation of enforcement authorities, monitoring and reporting obligations.
-It underlines the importance capacity building, stakeholder and public awareness and international cooperation.

-1.3.4 Chapter 6 focusses on enforcement provisions which require national action by an individual country in its capacity as a flag State and port State.
+Chapter 3 focusses on the Med SO_X ECA.
+It underlines the background of the designation, the expected environmental benefits, area of application and entry into force. - 1.3.2 Chapter 4 identifies the national actions to become a Party to MARPOL Annex VI, which are necessary to ensure consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SO_X ECA.
+It underlines the IMO Procedure for Ratification and the need to incorporate the provisions in national legislation. - 1.3.3 Chapter 5 focusses on the needed national domestic legislation and related actions as the designation of enforcement authorities, monitoring and reporting obligations.
+It underlines the importance capacity building, stakeholder and public awareness and international cooperation. - 1.3.4 Chapter 6 focusses on enforcement provisions which require national action by an individual country in its capacity as a flag State and port State.
 It starts with the survey and certification by flag administrations.
 It then underlines the needed port State control and inspection actions.
 It discusses initial inspections, certification and other documentation, detailed inspections, non-compliance, and the sulphur inspection under regulations 14 and 18.
-It gives special attention to the use of Exhaust Gas Cleaning Systems (EGCS) and alternative fuels.

-1.3.4 Chapter 7 addresses elements of preparation for the Med SOX ECA by all stakeholders involved, as administrations, port States, shipowners, ports, fuel oil suppliers and environmental organisations.
+It gives special attention to the use of Exhaust Gas Cleaning Systems (EGCS) and alternative fuels. - 1.3.5 Chapter 7 addresses elements of preparation for the Med SO_X ECA by all stakeholders involved, as administrations, port States, shipowners, ports, fuel oil suppliers and environmental organisations.

-1.3.5 This guidance ends with Chapter 8 on summary and conclusions as well as Chapter 9 on references.

-&lt;sup>1 namely Albania, Algeria, Bosnia and Herzegovina, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Libya, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, the Syrian Arab Republic, Tunisia, Türkiye and the European Union (EU).
+4 namely Albania, Algeria, Bosnia and Herzegovina, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Libya, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, the Syrian Arab Republic, Tunisia, Türkiye and the European Union (EU).